jackmcgaughey/reddit-meme-generator/README.md

 - **Margin Control**: Text properly positioned to stay within image boundaries
 - **Readable Captions**: Text includes outlines to ensure visibility against any background

+### Template-Based Meme Generation

+The application now supports using ImgFlip templates for creating memes:

+- **Browse Templates**: Browse the most popular meme templates from ImgFlip
+- **Search Templates**: Find specific templates by name
+- **Filter by Box Count**: Filter templates by the number of text boxes
+- **Template Analysis**: View detailed analysis of each template's context and proper usage
+- **AI-Generated Content**: Generate meme text appropriate for the specific template's format
+- **Custom Box Mappings**: Special templates like "Two Buttons" and "Distracted Boyfriend" have custom mappings to ensure text is placed correctly
+- **Simplified Interface**: Create memes without worrying about box placement - the app handles the complexity for you

+### Template Analysis Features

+Each analyzed template includes:

+- **Description**: Detailed description of the template's visual elements and cultural context
+- **Format**: Explanation of how the template is conventionally used
+- **Box Placement Guide**: Visual guide showing where each text box appears on the template
+- **Examples**: Sample memes showing typical usage
+- **Tone**: Description of the emotional tone the meme is typically used with

 ## Project Structure

 - `main.py` - Main application entry point